Blog / GraphQL

 Testfully

-Testfully is a fully-fledged API testing and monitoring platform.
+Testfully is a fully-fledged API testing and monitoring platform with an automated API testing superpower, available as a Cloud-native and Offline-only solution for Mac, Windows, Linux or via a modern browser.
 Leverage Testfully to send requests to your GraphQL API and automate your GraphQL API testing & monitoring using a set of rich features.

 Hassle-free GraphQL API testing & monitoring is what Testfully offers.